 The Functional Movement Screen (FMS) was created to evaluate movement pattern quality for athletes as it thought that poor neuromuscular control increases the risk of acute injuries (8).

-Based on this ides the FMS therefore serve as the basis for more complex movements (23) and therefore would be useful to identify functional movement deficits such as muscular imbalances/asymmetries (32), flexibility deficits (mobility), balance or stability (6).
+Based on this idea, the FMS would therefore serve as the basis for more complex movements (21) and consequently would be useful to identify functional movement deficits such as muscular imbalances/asymmetries (30), flexibility deficits (mobility) and balance or stability (5).

 are used to test/rate individual players’ movements.

-It was suggested that FMS scores for one athlete couldn’t be compared to another rater’s score of the same athlete (29), while experiences/additional knowledge with the FMS improved reliability/measurement (11, 14).
-However, it was also seen that FMS-certification of raters did not improve reliability in a different study (30) and there was no difference between raters score with different experiences with the test (23).
-Among novice raters, the inter-rater reliability showed moderate to good reliability (32).
+It was suggested that FMS scores for one athlete couldn’t be compared to another rater’s score of the same athlete.
+Howver experiences/additional knowledge with the FMS improved reliability measurements (9, 12).
+Interestingly, the FMS-certification of raters did not improve reliability in a study (28) and there was no difference between raters score with different experiences with the test (21).
+Among novice raters, the inter-rater reliability showed moderate to good reliability (30).

 First of all there seemed to be a debate, what constitute an “at risk player”.

 Players scoring below 14 (14) seem to be “at risk” while a score of <18 was used to classify athletes into this category (8) in a different publication.